Dark-CLI/kaleem-web/src/pages/contact.md

 ---
 layout: ../layouts/MarkdownPage.astro
 title: "Contact Us | Get in Touch with Kaleem"
 description: "Connect with Kaleem Smart Home Solutions.
-We're here to answer your questions and help you start your smart home journey in Iraq."
+Get answers to your questions and start your smart home journey in Iraq."
 ---

 # Get in Touch